[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 10 Web Portal Types

-While the concept of a web portal is broad, there are various types of web portals that cater to specific industries, purposes, and user groups.
+While the concept of a web portal is broad, there are various web portal examples, that cater to specific industries, purposes, and user groups.
 Here are 10 common types of web portals:

 Client Portals